Which Eukaryotic Cell Cycle Event Is Missing In Binary Fission

 Q: What is the purpose of checkpoints in the eukaryotic cell cycle?

 A: Checkpoints in the eukaryotic cell cycle are control mechanisms that ensure the accuracy and fidelity of DNA replication and cell division.
-They monitor various aspects of the cell cycle, such as DNA damage, chromosome attachment to the spindle, and cell size.
+In practice, they monitor various aspects of the cell cycle, such as DNA damage, chromosome attachment to the spindle, and cell size.
 If any problems are detected, the checkpoints halt the cell cycle until the problem is resolved.
 This helps to prevent mutations and maintain genomic stability.

 Q: How long does binary fission take?